 Posted by John on March 31st, 2014

 We continue to profile businesses that care about the music that’s playing in the stores and restaurants.
-We asked James Lux, VP of IT for boloco, to have a Q&A with us about boloco, burritos, and music. boloco serves globally inspired burritos in the Boston area (with an interesting history that you can read about here) and has expanded beyond Boston into locations around the Northeast USA.
+We asked James Lux, VP of IT for boloco, to have a Q&A with us about boloco, burritos, and music. boloco serves globally inspired burritos in the Boston area and has expanded beyond Boston into locations around the Northeast USA.
 They have good taste in both food and music.

 Q&A WITH JAMES LUX OF BOLOCO